-- push service: This resource is used to create push message subscriptions (see Section 4).
+- push service: This resource is used to create push message subscriptions (Section 4).
 A URL for the push service is configured into user agents. - push message subscription: This resource provides read and delete access for a message subscription.
-A user agent receives push messages (Section 7) using a push message subscription.
+A user agent receives push messages (Section 6) using a push message subscription.
 Every push message subscription has exactly one push resource associated with it. - push message subscription set: This resource provides read and delete access for a collection of push message subscriptions.
-A user agent receives push messages (Section 7.1) for all the push message subscriptions in the set.
-A link relation of type "urn:ietf:params:push:set" identifies a push message subscription set. - push: A push resource is used by the application server to request the delivery of a push message (see Section 6).
-A link relation of type "urn:ietf:params:push" identifies a push resource. - push message: A push message resource is created to identify push messages that have been accepted by the push service.
-The push message resource is also used to acknowledge receipt of a push message. - receipt subscribe: A receipt subscribe resource is used by an application server to create a receipt subscription (see Section 5).
-A link relation of type "urn:ietf:params:push:receipts" identifies a receipt subscribe resource. - receipt subscription: An application server receives delivery confirmations (Section 6.1) for push messages using a receipt subscription.
-A link relation of type "urn:ietf:params:push:receipt" is identifies a receipt subscription. - 3.
+A user agent receives push messages (Section 6.1) for all the push message subscriptions in the set.
+A link relation of type "urn:ietf:params:push:set" identifies a push message subscription set. - push: An application server requests the delivery (Section 5) of a push message using a push resource.
+A link relation of type "urn:ietf:params:push" identifies a push resource. - push message: The push service creates a push message resource to identify push messages that have been accepted for delivery (Section 5).
+The push message resource is also deleted by the user agent to acknowledge receipt (Section 6.2) of a push message. - receipt subscription: An application server receives delivery confirmations (Section 5.1) for push messages using a receipt subscription.
+A link relation of type "urn:ietf:params:push:receipt" identifies a receipt subscription. - 3.
 Connecting to the Push Service

-The push service shares the same default port number (443/TCP) with HTTPS, but MAY also advertise the IANA allocated TCP System Port 1001 using HTTP alternative services [I-D.ietf-httpbis-alt-svc]:
+The push service shares the same default port number (443/TCP) with HTTPS, but MAY also advertise the IANA allocated TCP System Port 1001 using HTTP alternative services [RFC7838].